 You want to ask others for feedback, so you open the right-hand chat panel to start a new conversation:

-Because you used the @channel function, a notification will be sent to all the team members who are following the channel.
+Use the @channel function to send a notification will be sent to all the team members who are following the channel.
 You can also use the @team function to send a notification to everyone on the team.
 Pick your mention wisely!